mengdotzip/LXD-Marina/README.md

 - Handle multiple spice connection (over multiple ports), now we just have 1 port to work with.
 - Integrate an auth system (Mazarin does it for now).
 - Make server setting so we can set default passwd or cluster in the future.

+## Tips

+For anybody wanting to read up or code new features, https://documentation.ubuntu.com/lxd/latest/howto/ is a great resource to read up on everything.